 After scrambling up a sandy hill, visitors are greeted by an expansive shimmering beach, and will find numerous platforms perfect for viewing the ever-changing dunes which are constantly reshaped by the wind.
 Read the interpretive signs to learn more about the landscape, relax on the beach, or simply sit back in one of the bright red Parks Canada chairs and enjoy the view.

-It wouldn’t be a trip to the east coast without enjoying some seafood, so keep an eye out for lobster rolls, lobster sandwiches, lobster dinners…you get the picture!
-Fresh seafood is found all over the island, and notable spots to get your fill include:
+It wouldn’t be a trip to the east coast without enjoying some seafood, so keep an eye out for fresh oysters, lobster rolls, lobster sandwiches, lobster dinners…you get the picture!
+Notable spots to get your fill include:

 The Feast at Inn at Fortune Bay: Every night at 6 pm, the festivities kick off with an Oyster Bar featuring all-you-can-slurp oysters.
 Dinner starts an hour later and is served up family style, featuring fresh-baked bread, charcuterie, seafood chowder and of course dessert!
 Reservations recommended.

 - New Glasgow Lobster Supper: This family-owned restaurant has served up fresh seafood since the 1950s, prepping entrees like the Surf & Turf platter, atlantic salmon, scallops and of course lobster.